-Dan Kay: [00:04:37] In the West and particularly in, in the Southwest, we have a great deal of variability in the delivery of precipitation from year to year.
+Dan Cayan: [00:04:37] In the West and particularly in, in the Southwest, we have a great deal of variability in the delivery of precipitation from year to year.

 And when we've, um, sort of taken that, that variability [00:05:00] apart by looking at its daily, uh, sort of ingredients.
 What we find is that, as Sasha said, even though atmospheric rivers occur relatively rarely, uh, it turns out that the atmospheric rivers either their presence or their absence, that drives a considerable part of the year to year, uh, fluctuations in our water supply.